 Filter replacement and damper adjustments are accomplished in the same manner as outlined in the paragraphs above and can be accomplished with minimum effort.

-and anti-freeze has been poured into all waste traps.
+Yes.
+Make sure all water lines are drained, the water heater is drained, the breaker is in the “off” position, and anti-freeze has been poured into all waste traps.
 Make sure the open sides of the module have shipping walls in the proper locations.
 Shipping walls should be constructed with 24″ sheathing strips at the top, bottom, and mid-point.
 Shipping walls over the axle assembly should have sheathing at full height.
-Make sure the open side of the building is wrapped with white or clear shipping plastic (minimum 6 mil).
+Make sure the open side of the building is wrapped with white or clear shipping plastic (minimum 6 mils).
 Plywood or paneling strips should be nailed to the shipping walls and unit corners with double-headed nails to secure the plastic.
 It is also a good idea to run plastic strapping the full length of the unit to assist in keeping the plastic in place.

 Shipping plastic should run under the roofing and over the bottom board.
 This will ensure that water will not get into the open floor and attic cavities.